ASchmidt1024/blank-ebook/bootstrap-tutorial.md

 Well, the first line opens the body area with two specific class values: `$active->alias` and `$pageclass`.
 Maybe you still have recognized it, that every time you create a new menu item in the backend, Joomla!™ creates an alias of this item automatically.
 It will be created throught the item title in lowercase and empty spaces will be replaced with separators.
 This alias is predestined to be a class name.
 So we take it and give it to the body.
 And yes, at the menu item you are able to leave an extra page class.
 This page class is also taken for the body class.

 The seven lines after `SHOW ME YOUR AWESOME CODE` are example code in the bootstrap way.
 Three divs contains one jdoc.
 You can read it in the [official Bootstrap documentation](http://getbootstrap.com/), that containers are required when using the grid system.
 It uses a series of containers, rows and columns to layout and align content.
 'It’s built with [flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Using_CSS_flexible_boxes) and is fully responsive.'
 The above example creates one column in full width (the basic grid system has 12 columns) to display the content of each component of Joomla!™, e.g. articles.
 This will be done with `<jdoc:include type="component" />` and can only be once in every template.
+The following three i tags are for preview some icons of Font Awesome (a solid icon, a regular icon and a brand icon).

 One module follows the component: `<jdoc:include type="modules" name="debug" />`.
 If you turn on the debug mode in your configuration of your awesome CMS, the output will shown in the frontend in exactly this place.
 You need to do the same with all your module positions; later more.